Cyclic amalgams, HNN extensions, and Garside one-relator groups: Background from Garside theory

-The monoid~$\Chiral$ is a typical example of a Garside monoid, and, in addition, $\Chiral$ has the distinguishing feature to be not antiautomorphic, contrary to those examples mentioned in~Example~\ref{e:classical}.
+The monoid~$\Chiral$ is a typical example of a Garside monoid, and, in addition, $\Chiral$ has the distinguishing feature to not be anti-automorphic, contrary to those examples mentioned in~Example~\ref{e:classical}.
 Its group of fractions happens to be the group~$\langle~\tta,\ttb:\tta^3=\ttb^4~\rangle$ of the $(3,4)$-torus knot.
-We refer to~\cite{pPhD,pTorus} for more Garside structures for torus link groups. \end{example}
+We refer to~\cite{pPhD,pTorus} for more Garside structures for torus link groups. \end{exa}